Glossary of European Union concepts, acronyms, and jargon: CoR

 The European Committee of the Regions is the EU assembly of local and regional representatives that provides sub-national authorities (i.e. regions, counties, provinces, municipalities and cities) with a direct voice within the EU's institutional framework.
 Established in 1994, the CoR was set up to acknowledge the significance of the regions, some of which, such as Andalusia, are larger than some Member States, e.g., Malta or Luxembourg.

 Inter-institutional bodies

 Ombudsman

 The European Ombudsman investigates complaints about maladministration in the institutions and bodies of the European Union.
 The Ombudsman is completely independent and impartial.
 The current Ombudsman is Ms Emily O'Reilly.
 O'Reilly was appointed European Ombudsman by the European Parliament in 2013.
 She was re-appointed in 2014 and 2019.
 Her current term expires in December 2024.
 The Parliament elected the first European Ombudsman in 1995.

-European Data Protection Supervisor

 Office for Official Publications of the European Communities

 The Office for Official Publications of the European Communities (Publications Office) is the publishing house of the European Union (EU).